The Case for Learned In-Memory Joins: Learned Sort-based Join

 \subsection{{\lsj} Join Phase}

-Since the two relations $R$ and $S$ become globally sorted, we skip any merge phase (e.g., {\mway}~\cite{BAT+13}) and directly merge-join them.
+Since the two relations $R$ and $S$ become globally sorted, we skip any merge phase and directly merge-join them.

-\textbf{Key Idea.} Assuming that $R$ is the smaller relation, the basic idea is to perform a join between each partition from $S$ and all its \textit{overlapping} partitions from $R$ (Note that these partitions are the final ones generated in the sorting phase, right before applying the AVX sort).
+\textbf{Key Idea.} Assuming that $S$ is the smaller relation, the basic idea is to perform a join between each partition from $R$ and all its \textit{overlapping} partitions from $S$ (Note that these partitions are the final ones generated in the sorting phase, right before applying the AVX sort).

-\textbf{Chunked-Join.} The join operation is performed in two steps: 1)~for any partition in $S$, we identify the start and the end positions of its overlapping partitions in $R$.
-To do that, we query the {\cdf}-based model of $R$ - scaled up by the same factor used in the sorting phase of $R$ to generate its partitions - with the values of the first and the last keys of this partition from $S$ to return the corresponding first and last overlapping partitions from $R$, namely $f_R$ and $l_R$, respectively.
-Then, 2)~we merge-join any partition from $S$ with each partition in $R$ belongs to the corresponding overlapping range $[f_R, l_R]$ (including $f_R$ and $l_R$ themselves) to find the final matching tuples.
+\textbf{Chunked-Join.} The join operation is performed in two steps: 1)~for any partition in $R$, we identify the start and the end positions of its overlapping partitions in $S$ (e.g., the first partition from $R$ only overlaps with the first two partitions from $S$ in Figure~\ref{fig:lsj_algorithm_2}(b)).
+To do that, we query the {\cdf}-based model of $S$ - scaled up by the same factor used in the sorting phase of $S$ to generate its partitions - with the values of the first and the last keys of this partition from $R$ to return the corresponding first and last overlapping partitions from $S$, namely $f_S$ and $l_S$, respectively.
+Then, 2)~we merge-join any partition from $R$ with each partition in $S$ belongs to the corresponding overlapping range $[f_S, l_S]$ (including $f_S$ and $l_S$) to find the final matching tuples.
 Note that all joins from different workers are done in parallel.

 We reuse the same fine-grained partitions from the sorting phase in the join operation for two main reasons.
 First, this ensures using the models correctly when predicting the overlapping partitions as we reuse the same {\cdf} scale up factor when querying the same model.
 Second, such partitions are probably small enough to fit in the cache (their sizes are already tuned for the AVX sort using the partitioning fan-out).